zss1980/science-portal-ui/README.md

 ### Connecting to existing sessions

 1) From the main page: https://www.canfar.net/science-portal
-2) Science Portal will poll for and display any sessions you currently have
+2) Science Portal will poll for and display any sessions you currently have, including session metadata
-3) Clicking on a session icon will connect to and forward you to the session
+3) Clicking on a session card will connect to and forward you to the session

 ### Launch a new session

 1) From the main page: https://www.canfar.net/science-portal
 2) Science Portal will poll for and display any sessions you currently have
-3) Clicking on the '+' icon below the session list
-4) A form will be displayed for gathering data for your session
+3) After the form has loaded, scroll down to access
-5) Select the type of session you want to launch (default is 'notebook')
+4) Select the type of session you want to launch (default is 'notebook')
-6) The container image list will be updated for the session type
+5) The container image list will be updated for the session type
-7) Optionally change the name of the session, and any available context values (ie memory or # of cores)
+6) Optionally change the name of the session, and any available context values (ie memory or # of cores)
-8) Select 'Launch'
+7) Select 'Launch'
-9) Science Portal will request the session be started, will add the session to the list at the top of the page.
+8) Science Portal will request the session be started, will add the session to the list at the top of the page.